 To enroll yourself or other participants in a class, use the “Register” button that follows the description of each course.
 If the “Register” button does not show up, try loading the page in a different web browser.
 Contact us if you have technical difficulties using our shopping cart system or would like to pay for an enrollment using another method.
 On the payment page in the shopping cart system, there is a place to add notes, such as the names and email addresses of participants you wish to enroll.
 We will contact you to request this information in response to your processed payment if you do not include it in the “notes” field.
 Prior to the start of the workshop, we will send participants their login instructions.

-Our shopping cart system allows you to pay with a credit card, with PayPal, or to indicate that you'll be sending a check.
+Our shopping cart system allows you to pay with a credit card, or with PayPal.

 Alternatively, if it is an institutional payment, we can arrange to invoice you.
 Contact us by email, and we can make arrangements to suit your institution's business processes.